 Study preparation and admission

-You have taken refuge in Germany?
-And you would like to begin your studies at TH Köln?
-Here you will find everything about the necessary requirements and the application procedure.
-In addition, there are special offers that make it easier for refugees to begin their studies.
+You have taken refuge in Germany would like to begin your studies at TH Köln?
+Information on the necessary requirements, the application procedure and special offers for refugees can be found here.

 If you are interested in studying at TH Köln there are two main prerequisites you need to fulfill in order to successfully apply.

-The Uni-Assist application is free of charge for applicants with a refugee background if you apply for exemption from costs in addition to your application to Uni-Assist.
+The uni-assist application is free of charge for applicants with a refugee background for the winter semester until December 31, 2019, if you apply for exemption from costs in addition to your application to uni-assist.
 To do so, you will need proof of your current residence status as well as a counselling certificate or proof of the result of a TestAS examination.
+Participation in the TestAs is free of charge for applicants with refugee background until 31.12.2019.

-You will receive the application form after a consultation with the International Office and/or the Central Academic Advising Office.
-Please make an appointment for a consultation at the International Office first.
+You will receive the counselling certificate after a consultation with the Department of International Affairs and/or the Central Academic Advising Office.
+Please make an appointment for a consultation with the Department of International Affairs first.

 List of residence titles which qualify for participation in the free application process for refugees: